svenkreiss/databench/v0.3/_sources/frontend_api.txt

         ``data-signal-name`` attribute and if that is also not given then it is set to the id.

-    The signalName can also be extracted from an attribute ``data-signal-name`` and an optional message can be provided in JSON format in ``data-message``.
+    The signalName can be extracted from an attribute ``data-signal-name`` and an optional message can be provided in JSON format in ``data-message``.
     The signalName and the message are used for a :js:func:`Databench.emit`.